 You have the choice of going in gun, sword and crossbow blazing leaving a line of bodies in your wake as alarms scream and plague rats satiate themselves on the corpses of your victims, or you can choose a more efficient route, taking on the mindset of something like a navy seal or ninja, dropping in out of nowhere, choking/sleep darting enemies and hiding their bodies inside chests, dumpsters or in dark corners where they won’t be seen.

 The game’s story is just as important if not more important than the gameplay itself.
-I’d go as far as saying Dishonored is the “1984 of modern computer games” – if you don’t get the 1984 reference, that’s fine – so to say it simply, Dishonored is an accurate and masterful depiction of dystopia.
+I’d go as far as saying Dishonored is the “1984 of modern computer games” – if you don’t get the 1984 reference, that’s fine – so to say it simply, Dishonored is an accurately masterful depiction of dystopia in all it's drudged splendour.

-Dishonored incorporates modern technology, religion and the supernatural in to a colonial setting which appears to be based on medieval England, with the aristocratic nobles, lords, barons, lady’s and the head of state being an unelected monarch alongside wars between kingdoms and imperial conquest the game represents an interesting contrast not seen before that elicits a strong regal theme at it’s core, while simulataneously leading the main protagonist to explore far different escapades as part of the “resistance group” he is a member of.
+Dishonored incorporates modern technology, religion and the supernatural in to a colonial setting which appears to be based on medieval England, with the aristocratic nobles, lords, barons, lady’s and the head of state being an unelected monarch alongside wars between kingdoms and imperial conquest the game represents an interesting contrast not seen before that elicits a strong regal theme at it’s core, while simultaneously leading the main protagonist to explore an antithetical escapade as part of the “resistance group” he is a member of.

 The game has a religious conflict between the games state religion named “the abbey of the everyman” and those who practice witchcraft from “the stranger”.
 The religion opposes withcraft and utilises modern technological devices that incorporate mathematics to disable magic within a radius of the device, making the stranger and those who carry his mark weak and unable to cast.
 It’s an interesting ideological conflict which serves to mirror the real life conflicts between modern science and religion, except in Dishonored the extremist religious followers have gone one step further in using science to negate magic, whilst being completely religious and anti-ritual/magic.
 This is something of an interesting dynamic, if not also completely hypocritical.